sgajbi/portfolio-analytics-system/README.md

 The project contains a comprehensive suite of tests to ensure correctness and reliability.

-1.  **Install Test Dependencies**:
+1.  **Install Test Dependencies**: Ensure you have completed the "Initial Setup" steps, which includes this command.
     ```bash
     pip install -r tests/requirements.txt
     ```
-2.  **Run All Tests (Unit, Integration, E2E)**:
+2.  **Run All Tests**: To run the complete test suite (unit, integration, and end-to-end), first start the Docker environment, then run pytest.
     ```bash
+    # Ensure all services are running
+    docker compose up -d

+    # Run all tests
     pytest
     ```
-3.  **Run Tests for a Specific Module or File**:
-    To run tests for a single part of the application, specify the directory or file path.
+3.  **Run Specific Tests**: To run tests for a single part of the application, specify the directory or file path.
     ```bash
      # Run all unit tests for the financial calculator
     pytest tests/unit/libs/financial-calculator-engine/

     # Run a single test file
-    pytest tests/unit/services/calculators/position_calculator/core/test_position_logic.py
+    pytest tests/e2e/test_timeseries_pipeline.py
     ```
-4.  **Run Only E2E Tests**:
-    These tests require the full Docker environment to be running.
+4.  **Generate Coverage Reports**: To measure which lines of code are executed by the tests, run pytest with coverage flags.
     ```bash
-    docker compose up -d
-    pytest tests/e2e/
-    ```
-5.  **Generate a Coverage Report**:
-    To measure which lines of code are executed by the tests, run pytest with the `coverage` flags.
-    ```bash
-    # Generate a summary in the terminal for unit tests
+    # Generate a quick summary in the terminal (useful for unit tests)
     pytest tests/unit/ --cov=src --cov-report term-missing

-    # Generate an interactive HTML report for all tests
+    # Generate a detailed, interactive HTML report for the full suite
     pytest --cov=src --cov-report=html
     ```
-    Open the `htmlcov/index.html` file in your browser to view the detailed interactive report.
+    After running, open the `htmlcov/index.html` file in your browser to explore the coverage report.

 -----